Ways to Whale Watch

-If you plan on visiting Maui during Whale Season, usually from mid December to May, don’t miss the opportunity to see one of the few thousand humpback whales that come to the island each year to enjoy the warm, tropical water.
+If you plan on visiting Maui during Whale Season (even if you only have one day on Maui), usually from mid-December to May, don’t miss the opportunity to see one of the few thousand humpback whales that come to the island each year to enjoy the warm, tropical water.
 It’s truly an experience you won’t forget and there are more than a couple ways to experience these majestic animals on your next Hawaiian vacation.

 From a Boat

 One of the best and most popular ways to experience whale season is of course by boat.
 There are many local companies that offer guided group whale watching tours, often with a guaranteed whale sighting.
 This is a great option for those who are looking to get up close and personal for a once in a lifetime photo-op while enjoying the picturesque West Maui Mountains in the background.
 You can choose from double decker large boats to small, presonal rafting trips.
 For the best whale watching boat tours on Maui, visit our list of local tour operators.